ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 _Not to anthropomorphize a machine modeled after humans, but it almost seems happy!_

 Concerned, but equally intrigued, I looked back at the 83/89 run from July 17th, and [found no evidence of cheating](https://gist.github.com/jumploops/ef9535daff9637d087dc9fba76077a50) on this or any other tasks.

-Given the recent [news](https://openai.com/index/responding-next-frontier-critical-cyber-capabilities/) and delay of their next model, one has to wonder... is this the same Sol?

 ## What's next